kikuchiyo/device_connection_en/direct_connection_overview.md

 **License**

-To connect to the MQTT broker in the EnOS™ cloud, an MQTT client must have a license issued by the EnOS™.
+To connect to the MQTT broker in the EnOS™ Cloud, the MQTT client must have a license issued by EnOS™.
 The license defines the maximum connections allowed and the expiration date of the authorized connections.

 **Connection**